wandb/sambanova-webinar/README.md

 - "How do machine learning algorithms handle natural language processing?"
 - "What are the latest developments in fusion energy research?"

-## Financial Analysis
+## Financial analysis

-For financial queries, the application uses the **Financial Analysis** agent to:
+For financial queries, the application uses the Financial analysis agent to:

 - Analyze company financial performance
 - Track market trends and competitive positioning